Andreea Mitu

-Cristina-Andreea Mitu (born 22 September 1991) is a professional tennis player from Romania.
+Cristina-Andreea Mitu (born 22 September 1991) is an inactive tennis player from Romania.

 She achieved her career-high singles ranking of 68 on 8 June 2015, and her highest doubles ranking of world No. 69 on 24 October 2016.
 Mitu is a member of the Romania Fed Cup team.
 On 19 April 2015, she beat then world No. 7 Eugenie Bouchard in a Fed Cup match.

 Personal life and background

 She is coached by Adrian Marcu.
 Her parents are Petre and Ania.
 She also has a brother named Alex, who is a soccer player.
 She has an aggressive style of play.
 Andreea's favorite surface is hard (but loves grass too), while her favorite shot is forehand.
 She started playing tennis at age 7.
 Her tennis idols growing up were Jelena Dokic, Patty Schnyder, the Williams sisters, Jennifer Capriati and Martina Hingis.
 She also enjoys shopping, hanging out with friends and getting nails done.
 She stated that if weren't a tennis player, she would be a lawyer.
 In 2018, she gave birth to a son named Adam.